Niriel/daggor/journal.md

 is analyzed and draw calls are performed.
 Visually, it looks like before.
 But now, I should be able to change the landscape while playing.

+To prove it, I added three commands linked to key presses:

+* `C` creates a cube,
+* `P` creates a pyramid,
+* `Delete` removes the cube or pyramid, if any.

+The edition is limited to the 16x16 grid of the landscape, even though the player can venture beyond.
+The tile affected is not the one on which the player stands, but the one in front.

+Note that with my current 80 degrees FOV and the size of the tiles, I cannot see the walls directly on my left and right.
+Although it is correct considering the geometry, it is poor for the gameplay as you never know if you stand in a corridor or an open area.
+I must come up with a solution, probably wider tiles.